Rail Trail Lights

 Discover Magic Around Every Corner.

-Rail Trail Lights is back from February 3-19!
-The Rail Trail will celebrate local art with 6 never-before-seen interactive light installations.
+Presented by U.S. Bank, Rail Trail Lights is back in 2025 from February 7-23!
+The Rail Trail will celebrate local art with never-before-seen interactive light installations.
 Attendees can stroll down the Rail Trail enjoying one-of-a-kind art, with opportunities to take the perfect photo, grab a bite to eat, explore the South End neighborhood, and do it all again the next day.

 Learn more about the I Heart Rail Trail initiative.